20 Greatest Computer Programmers Of All Time

 Who is he: John Carmack is a game developer and co-founder and former technical director of Id Software.

 What he has done: He was the lead programmer of the Id video games Doom, Rage, Commander Keen, and their sequels.
-He is best known for his innovations in 3d graphics, especially for Reverse algorithm for shadow volumes.
-Carmack popularized the use of several techniques in computer graphics such as adaptive tile refresh, binary space partitioning, raycasting, surface caching, and MegaTexture technology.
+He is best known for his innovations in 3d graphics, especially for the Reverse algorithm for shadow volumes.
+Carmack popularized the use of several techniques in computer graphics, such as adaptive tile refresh, binary space partitioning, raycasting, surface caching, and MegaTexture technology.

-Achievements: He was honored by the National Academy of Television Arts & Sciences (twice), the Technology & Engineering Emmy Awards, and Game Developers Conference Lifetime Achievement award for his pioneering work.
+Achievements: He was honored by the National Academy of Television Arts & Sciences (twice), the Technology & Engineering Emmy Awards, and the Game Developers Conference Lifetime Achievement award for his pioneering work.

 18. Donald Ervin Knuth

-What he has done: Donald Knuth worked on the development of analysis of the computational complexity of algorithms and their formal mathematical techniques.
+What he has done: Donald Knuth worked on the development of the analysis of the computational complexity of algorithms and their formal mathematical techniques.
 He popularized the term asymptotic notation.
 He created the TeX computer typesetting system, WEB, and CWEB computer programming systems to encourage literate programming.

 Achievements: Turing Award, Grace Murray Hopper Award, National Medal of Science, Faraday Medal, Kyoto Prize, and John von Neumann Medal.